abdul8090/pro-repo-starter/FIVERR_GIG_WORDPRESS.md

 **A:** Yes!
 I use premium-quality themes optimized for your niche.
 If you have a specific theme in mind, I can use that instead.

 ### Q: Will my website be mobile friendly?
 **A:** Yes, 100%.
-Every website I build is fully responsive and looks great on phones, tablets, and desktops.
+Every website I build is a fully responsive website that looks great on phones, tablets, and desktops.

 ### Q: Can you build an eCommerce store?
 **A:** Yes!
 I set up WooCommerce with product pages, cart, checkout, payment gateways, and shipping.
 Included in the Premium package.